xaberus/vscode-remote-oss/README.md

 extension like `ms-vscode-remote.remote-ssh`.
 That is, it uses the same RPC protocol as VSCode as it is part of the OSS release of VSCode.

-As of writing this, there is right now no other way to utilize this remote development code without violating the license, hence the need for this extension.

 The remote development pack provided by Microsoft includes several domain specific extensions (ssh, docker, WSL2, etc.).
-These extensions contains shell scripts that are used to start up a REH instance on the remote host.
-The remaining part is some glue code to direct the local editor to a local port that has been forwarded in some way to the remote part on which the REH instance is listening.
+These extensions contain shell scripts that are used to start up a REH instance on the remote host.
+The remaining part is some glue code to direct the local editor to a local port that has been forwarded in some way to the remote port or socket on which the REH instance is listening.
 (And some fancy GUI of course...)

-In this first version we delegate the REH startup and port forwarding to the user to keep the scope simple.
+This extension delegates the REH startup and port forwarding completely to the user to keep the scope simple.
 Therefore, if you want to use this extension then you are responsible for starting up the **correct** version of the REH instance and creating the necessary tunnel to forward the traffic (using for example SSH, see the examples below.)
 For now, this extension just allows you to connect to a local port.
 (This is actually something the original remote extensions do not allow you to do for some reason.)

+**Note**: If you want an alternative that is limited to SSH tunnels, you can try the [open-remote-ssh](https://open-vsx.org/extension/jeanp413/open-remote-ssh) extension instead.

 ## Requirements